San Pasqual’s Kitchen

 Instructions

-Mix together ground beef, parsley, garlic, egg, bread crumbs, wine and a ½ tsp of salt in a medium bowl.
+Mix together ground beef, parsley, garlic, egg, bread crumbs and a ½ tsp of salt in a medium bowl.

 Shape into meatballs by rolling the between your hands.